richorama/richorama.github.io/_posts/2020-08-14-event-driven-map.md

 There are 3rd party components that do this to varying degrees of success.
 I have even been guilty of building similar components within a project to do the same thing.

-The problem here is around user interaction, and react state.
+At first glance this looks much easier, neater and more reacty.
+For a simple map this is absolutely fine.

+The problems start to occur with user interaction.
 If we want to manipulate the map from code (say to zoom or pan it) we can update the props.
 However, the user can also manipulate the map, so we'd need event handlers for `onZoom`, `onPan` etc...